rpc21/308_portfolio/01_game/ANALYSIS.md

     * MainScreen:
         * Loads a welcome screen with buttons that can lead to loading a new level, beginning the tutorial, or viewing the list of cheat keys.
+    * PauseScreen:
+        * The PauseScreen displays information about the state of the current game as well as the objective of the game and the various cheat keys available to the player.
+        * The PauseScreen also allows the player to change levels or change the difficulty.
     * TutorialMode:
         * Creates all the different scenes that are displayed during the tutorial mode
         * Allows user to advance from one tutorial to the next